 Plant and tree roots are another unseen problem that can cause clogged or slow drains.
 Part of your drain system is underground, and sometimes roots can puncture a drain pipe and cause a blockage.

 The different types of materials used to construct pipes play a role in how long the pipes in your home will last.
 There are two main types of pipes: drain pipes and water supply pipes.

 Supply pipes are under more pressure, so they tend to cause more damage if they leak.
 These are commonly made of brass, copper or galvanized steel.

 Brass and galvanized steel last the longest, with estimated lifespans of 80-100 years, while copper typically lasts about 70-80 years.

 Drain pipes are usually made of PVC, which lasts for approximately 25-40 years.
 Cast-iron pipes last about 80-100 years, but they’re more expensive to install.
 It’s smart to know what types of pipes you have and keep track of their age.
 By replacing them before their lifespans expire, you can avoid a big mess.

-If you’re ready to update your plumbing and reduce the risk of water damage in your home, contact the expert team at Hi-Tech Plumbing & Air by calling (561) 708-4989
+If you’re ready to update your plumbing and reduce the risk of water damage in your home, contact the plumbers at Hi-Tech Plumbing & Air by calling (561) 708-4989